nelsopet/lecospec/README.md

 Lets take a look at our spectral library before we resample the bands to match our sensor (user would have already done some data munging).

 ```
-# Note that this a spectral object
+# Note that this is a spectral object
 SpectralLibrary<-readRDS("Output/C_004_SpecLib_FunctionalGroupsEqual_DF.rds")
 str(SpectralLibrary)